Nationals vs. Cubs Player Props Betting Odds

 Garcia Stats

-- Garcia has 21 hits with three doubles, a triple, two home runs, five walks and 14 RBI.
-He's also stolen one base.
+- Luis Garcia has collected 21 hits with three doubles, a triple, two home runs and seven walks.
+He has driven in 14 runs with one stolen base.

 Garcia Recent Games